JetS3t Synchronize

 synchronize.sh --noaction UP MyBackups Documents Reports

-Restoring files from S3
+Restoring files from Online Service

-There are a few cases where you might want to restore a directory from S3.
+There are a few cases where you might want to restore a directory from online.
 The simplest cases are when none of the files exist on your computer, for example if you have deleted the whole directory by mistake (oops!), or you want to download a copy of this directory to a second computer.

-mkdir NewDocumentsDirectory synchronize.sh DOWN MyBackups NewDocumentsDirectory
+mkdir RestoreDirectory synchronize.sh DOWN MyBackups RestoreDirectory

 Changed files